cberes/counties/README.md

 ### Options

-By default, the program shows a chart, which it saves to `counties.png` in the current folder..
-However, you may specify an option to perform a different function
+By default, the program shows a chart, which it saves to `counties.png` in the current folder.
+However, you may specify an option to perform a different function.

 - -u
   print unique county names